RomanShtyk/books/architecture/understanding_distributed_systems.md

 * Marc Brooker lists four prerequisites1:
     1. The complexity added by introducing redundancy mustn’t cost more availability than it adds.
-    2. Thesystemmustreliablydetectwhichoftheredundantcom- ponents are healthy and which are unhealthy.
+    2. The system must reliably detect which of the redundant components are healthy and which are unhealthy.
     3. The system must be able to run in degraded mode.
     4. The system must be able to return to fully redundant mode.